hherzog/bip39-utils/README.md

 test the algo for packing and unpacking

-python3 bip39_qrcode.py
+python3 bip39_qrcode.py</br>
-generate qrcodes from the blocks in 24wp.txt and one combined qrcode
+generate qrcodes from the blocks in 24wp.txt and one combined qrcode</br>

-just for the sake of completeness, but not a good idea, even though everything here in terms of scripts is possibly not a good idea:)
+just for the sake of completeness, but not a good idea, even though everything here in terms of scripts is possibly not a good idea:)</br>

 use at your own risk!</br>